-Following changes took place in the directorship and Key Managerial Personnel(hereinafter called KMP) of the Company.
+Following changes took place in the directorship and key managerial personnel(hereinafter called KMP') of the company.

 Appointment of Directors and KMP

-Resignation or Cessation of Directors and KMP
+Resignation of Directors and KMP

-Mr. Dhaval R. Ajmera (DIN: 00012504) ceased to be Director on the Board of the Companywith effect from closure of business hours on May 24 2016.
+Mr. Dhaval R. Ajmera (DIN: 00012504) Director on the Board of the Company resigned on24th May 2016.

 BOARD EVALUATION :

-Pursuant to the provisions of the Companies Act 2013 and under regulation 25 of theSEBI (Listing obligations and disclosure requirements) Regulations 2015 the Board hascarried out an annual evaluation of its own performance the directors individually aswell as the evaluation of the working of its Committees.
+Pursuant to the provisions of the Companies Act 2013 and under regulation 25 of theSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 the Board hascarried out an annual evaluation of its own performance the directors individually aswell as the evaluation of the working of its Committees.
 The performance of the board wasevaluated by the Nomination and Remuneration Committee after seeking inputs from all thedirectors on the basis of the criteria such as the board composition and structureeffectiveness of board processes information and functioning etc. The performance of thecommittees was evaluated by the board after seeking inputs from the committee members onthe basis of the criteria such as the composition of committees effectiveness ofcommittee meetings etc. The board and the nomination and remuneration committee reviewedthe performance of the individual directors on the basis of the criteria such as thecontribution of the individual director to the board and committee meetings likepreparedness on the issues to be discussed meaningful and constructive contribution andinputs in meetingsetc.
 In addition the chairman was also evaluated on the key aspects ofhis role.

 FAMILIARIZATION PROGRAM :

 The details of training and familiarization program are provided in the Corporategovernance report and is also available on our website (

 REMUNERATION TO DIRECTORS :

-The remuneration paid to the Directors is in accordance with the Nomination andRemuneration Policy formulated pursuant to the requirement of Section 178 of the CompaniesAct 2013 and Regulation 19 of the Listing Regulations (including any statutorymodification(s)or re-enactment(s) for the time being in force).
+The remuneration paid to the Directors is in accordance with the Nomination andRemuneration Policy formulated pursuant to the requirement of Section 178 of the CompaniesAct 2013 and Regulation 19 of SEBI (LODR) 2015 (including any statutory modification(s)or re-enactment(s) for the time being in force).
 The salient aspects covered in theNomination and Remuneration Policy have been outlined in the Corporate Governance Reportwhich forms part of this report.

 EXTRACT OF ANNUAL RETURN:

-The details forming part of the extract of the Annual Return in form MGT - 9 asrequired under Section 92 of the Companies Act 2013 is set out as Annexure"A" and forms an integral part of this Report.
+The details forming part of the extract of the Annual Return in form MGT - 9 asrequired under Section 92 of the Companies Act 2013 is included in this Report asAnnexure "A" and forms an integral part of this Report.

 PARTICULARS OF EMPLOYEES :

 The information required under Section 197 of the Companies Act 2013 read withCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 and Companies(Appointment and Remuneration of Managerial Personnel) Amendment Rules 2014 in respect ofDirectors / employees of your Company is set out in Annexure "B" to this report.

 CORPORATE SOCIAL RESPONSIBILITY :

 The Audit Committee and the Board have recommended the proposal to ratify theappointment of M/s.
 V. Parekh & Associates Chartered Accountants (Firm RegistrationNo.
-107488W) Statutory Auditors of the Company up to the conclusion of the Ninth AnnualGeneral Meeting and to authorize the Board of Directors or Committee thereof to fix theirremuneration.
+107488W) Statutory Auditors of the Company up to the conclusion of the tenth AnnualGeneral Meeting and to authorize the Board of Directors or Committee thereof to fix theirremuneration.

 The Company has received a certificate from the Auditors to the effect that theratification of appointment if made would be in accordance with limits specified by theCompanies Act 2013 and that they meet the criteria of independence.
 The proposal oftheir ratification is included in the notice of ensuing Annual General Meeting.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 Secretarial Audit hasbeen carried out by Mr. Haresh Sanghvi of M/s.
-H. P. Sanghvi and Co. a firm of CompanySecretaries in Practice and his report is annexed as Annexure "D" andforms an integral part to this Report.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 Secretarial Audit hasbeen carried out by Ms. Shreya Shah Practising Company Secretary and her report isannexed as Annexure D and forms an integral part to this Report.